kurron/c4-architecture-template/guidebook/guidebook.md

 # Context
 1. What is this software project/product/system all about?
 1. What is it that is being built?
-1. How does it fit into the existing envrionment? (e.g. systems, business processes, etc)
+1. How does it fit into the existing environment? (e.g. systems, business processes, etc)
 1. Who is using it? (users, roles, actors, personas, etc)
-1. Context Digram should be included
+1. Context Diagram should be included
-1. Techincal and non-technical audience
+1. Technical and non-technical audience

 # Functional Overview
 1. Highlight and summarize major functions of the software